White Sox vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .200 with a double, a home run, a walk and four RBI.
+- Bichette hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .190 with a double, a home run, a walk and three RBI.

 Bichette Recent Games